NevilleGichimu/Car-Dealership-Management-System/README.md

-# my-second-flask-app-project
+# About my second project
-This is a car dealership management system.Created uisng flask
+This is a car dealership management system.Created using flask